Reasons for a Case Study on the Federal Open Market Committee

 In reality, banks seldom borrow reserves from the Federal Reserve and tend to rely more on borrowing reserves from other banks when they are needed.
 They will still pay an interest rate (the federal funds rate), but that is a rate determined in the market for reserves and influenced by the open market operations of the Federal Reserve.

 The discount rate is most often changed along with the target for the federal funds rate, but the discount rate change does not have a very important effect as so few banks actually use that means of borrowing reserves.
-In this announcement, the discount rate is not mentioned as neither it nor the target federal funds rate are changed.
+In this announcement, the discount rate is increased along with the federal funds rate.

 Figure 2 shows the discount rate along with the federal funds rate.
 Notice that the discount rate typically changes along with the target for the federal funds rate.
 Prior to 2003, the discount rate was below the target federal funds rate.
 Since then the discount rate has been one percent above the target federal funds rate.
 That is an additional reason that there is little current borrowing of reserves directly from the Federal Reserve.